izejuy/framework/README.md

 ## Download

 <blockquote>
-  <h6>Via composer</h6>
-  > composer create-project limeberry/framework
+  composer create-project limeberry/framework
 </blockquote>
-Or clone this repository if you want to improve source code of limeberry framework
+You can use the composer to get the last version of Limeberry Framework.

 ## Learning Limeberry Framework